Mobile computing for governments and local authorities

 No Power Access

-Toughbook and Toughpad devices have a newly designed battery and specially adapted power management system.
+TOUGHBOOK devices have a newly designed battery and specially adapted power management system.
 This allows all-day working from a single battery charge.